View Variables¶

 match(re)、not match(re) wildcard、not wildcard |

-Choose the data source, classfication, and two attribute fields that need to be mapped.
-As shown in the figure below: map container_id
+Select the data source, object class, and two attribute fields that need mapping.
+For example, map container_id

 to display as container_name